 Within these pages you will read many stories of the Tylwyth Teg, or fairies, and they are as varied as those who tell them.
 Some stories will paint them as noble creatures, some as mischievous and some as evil.
 Yet, there was another type of Tylweth Teg that were nothing but malevolent, called, amongst other names as the ‘ellyllon’, or goblins.
 And it is the ellyllon which we meet in perhaps the most genuinely unnerving story of the appearance of these creatures of Annwn.
 The Rev. Dr. Edward Williams, born in Glan Clwyd Isa in 1750, was a Welsh nonconformist minister and writer, much admired by his contemporaries.
-His autobiography tells of an event, which he reflects might elicit a, ‘smile’, but which in truth would not be out of place in an early Stephen King novel.
-Every account of this tale I have read is that of Williams’ own words, and with good reason.
+In a series of letters, he tells of an event which he reflects might elicit a ‘smile’, but which in truth would not be out of place in an early Stephen King novel.
+The very best accounts of this tale are those of Williams’ own words, and with good reason.
 He tells it much better than anyone else ever could.
-The tale from his autobiography is here quoted verbatim from Elias Owen’s, ‘Welsh Folk Lore’.
+The tale is here quoted verbatim from Elias Owen’s, ‘Welsh Folk Lore’.

 'On a fine summer day (about midsummer) between the hours of 12 at noon and one, my eldest sister and myself, our next neighbour's children Barbara and Ann Evans, both older than myself, were in a field called Cae Caled near their house, all innocently engaged at play by a hedge under a tree, and not far from the stile next to that house, when one of us observed on the middle of the field a company of - what shall I call them?
 Beings, neither men, women, nor children, dancing with great briskness.
 They were full in view less than a hundred yards from us, consisting of about seven or eight couples: we could not well reckon them, owing to the briskness of their motions and the consternation with which we were struck at a sight so unusual.
 They were all clothed in red, a dress not unlike a military uniform, without hats, but their heads tied with handkerchiefs of a reddish colour, sprigged or spotted with yellow, all uniform in this as in habit, all tied behind with the corners hanging down their backs, and white handkerchiefs in their hands held loose by the corners.
 They appeared of a size somewhat less than our own, but more like dwarfs than children.